yuiphp/.github/profile/README.md

 - **Simplicity and Elegance**: Yui adopts a clear and elegant syntax, making development simpler and more enjoyable.
 - **Productivity**: With features like robust CLI, and database migration support, Yui helps you be more productive.
 - **Active Community**: While it's a study-oriented project, Yui is supported by an active community of developers committed to sharing knowledge and experience.
-- **Inspired by Laravel**:w If you've orked with Laravel, you'll feel at home with Yui.
+- **Inspired by Laravel**: If you've orked with Laravel, you'll feel at home with Yui.

 ## Main Features